Skip to Content

 One block back from the harbor, the Lutheran Helsinki Cathedral towers over the city, visible from everywhere.
 It’s fairly plain inside.
 But you’ll want to climb the steps for the great city views you have from the top.

-a view of senate square from helsinki cathedral.
+A view of senate square from helsinki cathedral.

 Go to the Library